 What would you do?
 Kill the armadillo or let it live?

 First of all, I don’t like to kill anything unless we’re going to eat it.
 I’m not going to eat an armadillo.

-The critter isn’t eating the ginseng, but the earthworms that live in the ginseng patch.
+Anyway, back to the armadillo.
+The critter isn’t eating the ginseng, but the grubs and earthworms that live in the ginseng patch.

 If I let this go and allow Nature to determine what happens next, the armadillo will continue to tear up ginseng rootlets as it hunts earthworms at night.

 Armadillos are not native here.
 Neither are the earthworms.
 Am I native here?
 At least on a human-level, I think I am.

 There is evidence that humans lived here many thousands of years ago.
 Not so for the cute little leprosy-hosting armored bandits.
 They migrated up from Texas, along with their road-runner friends.

 At least the earthworms are beneficial and don’t harm the plant that is the basis of our livelihood.

 But the armadillo is also eating grubs, which are the larva of an insect (Japanese beetle) that also isn’t native.
 And the grubs do eat the roots of plants possibly including the ginseng.

 So it could be doing me a service even if it is very destructive in the process.